mchung/heroku-buildpack-wordpress/support/wordup.markdown

-# Wordup automatically sets up Wordpress on Heroku.
+# Wordup automatically sets up WordPress on Heroku.

-Install Wordpress in < 60 seconds.
+Install WordPress in < 60 seconds.

 ## Who are you?

-1. Someone who uses Wordpress.
+1. Someone who uses WordPress.
 Perhaps a developer, which is why you're reading this on GitHub.com
 2. Someone who is comfortable with the command line.
 Perhaps a developer, which is why you're still reading this.
-3. Someone who likes to help their friends get up and running with Wordpress, but hates the setup, security, and ongoing maintenance (cleaning up logs, upgrading instances, locking down Wordpress, performance, etc.)
+3. Someone who likes to help their friends get up and running with WordPress, but hates the setup, security, and ongoing maintenance (cleaning up logs, upgrading instances, locking down WordPress, performance, etc.)

 ## Here's what you get

 ```
 $ time wordup -c new-wordpress-site
------> Installing Wordpress on Heroku
+-----> Installing WordPress on Heroku
        Cloning into 'new-wordpress-site'...
 remote: Counting objects: 166, done.
 remote: Compressing objects: 100% (121/121), done.